marcus-k/Random-NWNs/README.md

 For convenience, one can use the `environment.yml` file with Anaconda to create a new virtual environment with all the required dependencies.

-`conda env create -f environment.yml`
+`conda env create -n randomnwn -f environment.yml`

 This will create a new environment named `randomnwn`.
 To activate the environment, use: